 Overwhelming beauty!
 Simply the best garden I have seen.
 A beautifully designed and maintained piece of art.
 That the owner has decided to share this amazing place with the public is a boon for all visitors.

 Amazing!!!
 Best gardens we’ve been to!!
 Have been to plenty!
 Beautiful displays of plants and trees and water views.
 Immaculate presentation.
 Can’t wait to come back in the Autumn.

-In Summer, the Hawkins’ Family opens 36 hectares of the garden for 16 days.
+In Summer, the Hawkins’ Family opens 16 additional hectares of the garden for 16 days.
 Enjoy rowing boats on Mayfield Lake around the Chinese Pagoda – free access to rowboats and lifejackets on the far side of Mayfield Lake near the Sphere Sculpture (free with garden entry).
 Play interactive garden games like croquet, bocce, and giant chess which can be found throughout the garden.
 There is also a Ping-Pong table in the Woodfire Garden.

 Summer’s featured plants are the hydrangeas blooming in purples, pinks, and blues and you’ll see these as you entre Mayfield Garden.
 You’ll love the water lilies in the water garden and why not listen out for our resident Eastern Banjo Frogs (Pobblebonk).
 It wouldn’t be a seasonal festival unless the Hawkins’ Family Garden was open.

 Features rose varieties including Old World, Hybrid Tea, David Austin, Carpet Roses, and Crepuscule Noisette.
 The Rose Garden is found along the path beyond the Sunken Garden Rooms adjacent to the Parterre and the Croquet Court as you walk up toward the Hawkins’ Family Amphitheatre.